A resistance invariant of special alternating links: Introduction

 Given a checkerboard shading of a connected link diagram, one obtains associated checkerboard graphs (often called Tait graphs) by placing vertices in regions and edges at crossings.
 These graphs and their planar duality encode substantial information, and they are a familiar bridge between knot theory and graph polynomials.

-Our invariant $FP$ is not "just spectral".
+Our invariant $FP$ is not ``just spectral''.
 A flype changes the local placement of crossings inside a tangle; on the graph side, it alters Tait graphs by a local transformation that need not preserve the Laplacian up to conjugation.
 Consequently, the Laplacian characteristic polynomial (and hence the multiset of eigenvalues) can genuinely vary between flype-related diagrams.
+Our invariant gives a resistance interpretation of an Alexander-coefficient invariant for special alternating links.